Ottolio/DSND_capstone_Sparkify_2022/README.md

 ```

 ## Aim of project
 This is the final project of Udacity's Data Scientist course.
 I chose the Spark project over the other options in order to learn more from the course.
-Extracuricular lessons were also provided on Spark.
+Extracuricular lessons were also provided on Spark by Udacity.

 ## Procedure